wmgroot/servicer/README.md

     PROJECT_NAME: ${PRE_DEFINED_ENV_VAR}-plus-some
 ...
 ```
 Servicer requires several environment variables to be configured which control the parameters of each service.
 Some of these environment variables will be automatically pulled from your CI environment and standardized by the CI Adapter it is using.
 Check the relevant adapter file in `servicer/builtin/ci_adapters`.
-The remaining variables may be specific to each service adapter, and will need to be configured in your CI environment, or defined in the `environment` section of `services.yaml`.
+The remaining variables may be specific to each service adapter, and will need to be configured in your CI environment, or defined in the `environment` section of `services.yaml`, or be provided locally in your `.servicer/.env.yaml` file.

 #### CI Adapters ####
 In order to standardize the environment Servicer runs in, a CI Adapter is used.
 Each CIAdapter is a python class that populates an instance variable called `env_map`, which contains key value pairs mapping environment variable names to their standardized Servicer equivalents.